-Foreign currency risk for the current/previous financial years mainly arises from USD and QAR.
+Foreign currency risk for the current/previous financial years mainly arises from USD.
 The exposure to other currencies is not material and hence, sensitivity analysis is not presented.

-A 10% (2012: 10%) strengthening of RM against the following currencies at the end of the reporting period would have increased (decreased) post-tax profit or loss by the amounts shown below.
+A 10% (2013: 10%) strengthening of RM against USD at the end of the reporting period would have increased post-tax profit or loss by RM1,005,000 (2013: RM1,099,000).
 This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the end of the reporting period.
 This analysis assumes that all other variables, in particular interest rates, remained constant and ignores any impact of forecasted sales and purchases.